tanshunyuan/build-my-own-x/wyagit/anki.md

 - How is a tree object content formatted? [mode] space [path] 0x00 [sha-1]
 - What does a tree object represent?
 A folder/directory
 - What is a ref?
 It's a human-readable name that represent a object hash/other refs/commits
+- What is a branch?
+It's a human-readable name that is a reference to a commit
+- Where does branches live? `.git/refs/heads`
 - What are the two type of refs in the contents of `.git/refs`?
 Indirect Reference & direct reference
 - What is a indirect reference?
 A ref referencing another ref and it'll usually start with `ref: <path/to/other/ref>`
     - E.g. ref: refs/remotes/origin/master